jblairpdx/GIScience_I/labs/lab_0.md

 Large files and collections of files available on the internet are often combined into a single file and compressed to save space.
 Once donwloaded, the file will need to be unpacked before its contents can be used.
 To extract the contents:

-1. Open *Windows Explorer*.
+1. Open *File Explorer*.
 2. Navigate to the location of the archive file.
-3. Right-click on the filename, and select `Extract to Folder` from the context menu.
+3. Right-click on the filename, and select `Extract All` from the context menu.
 4. Type the name of the folder to create & unpack to when prompted, and click `OK`.